guanquann/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all contacts in the address book.
+Shows a list of all contacts in the address book, in the order they were added.

 Format: `list`
 <box type="tip" seamless>